Calabria: Agriculture

-Minor fruits such as bergamot and citron and lemon-citron hybrids are found exclusively in Calabria.
+Minor fruits such as bergamot oranges and citron and lemon-citron hybrids are found exclusively in Calabria.
 The south coast of the region produces 90% of the world's bergamots, with a huge industry built around the extraction of bergamot oil.
 According to Harvard Atlas of Economic Complexity, last year with Italian net export of bergamot oil was 2009 in value of $253,000, after that between 2010 and 2018 was no export of it.
 The Bergamot orange has been intensively cultivated since the 18th century, but only in the coastal area nearby to Reggio, where geological and weather conditions are optimal.
 The Chabad Hasidic dynasty have a preference to take citrons ("Etrog") from this region for the Sukkot festival.

 There is special research Experimental Station for the Industry of the Essential oils and Citrus products in Reggio di Calabria.